nicmilot/kali-light-lp/README.md

-# Kali-linux light with a little privacy !
+# Kali-linux light with a Little Privacy !

 ## What it includes